Yeraze/rvwhisper-monitor/README.md

 savejson = 0
 ```

-This INI file (called `rvwhisper.ini` ) specifies your authentication details for RVwhisper & OpenWeather, your
+This INI file (called `rvwhisper.ini` by default ) specifies your authentication details for RVwhisper & OpenWeather, your
 local ID instance to monitor, and various parameters about what data to graph and how.

 # Scripts